tanakaderoy/iOS-Projects/README.md

 The list should use a custom cell view.
 All of the information about the task must be displayed in the cell in some manner.
 Be creative in your design.

+## Persistance
+Persist the state of data between runs.
+When you close the app, save the data to a file, when you load the app, read the data back from the file.

 ## Grading Rubric
 25 points each:
 * Task Model Class